-Update: This article has been updated in December 2015 with new AdSense account approval process.
+Update: This article has been updated in November 2018 with the new AdSense account approval process.

 - Ensure your website is compatible with AdSense

 - Wait for 1-2 weeks for final review & approval

 Once you add the code on your blog, that will be showing blank ads.
 Here is a video that shows how to create your first AdSense ad unit:

 In a typical scenario, it would take 48 hours to review your application.
 Once your application is approved, it would start showing ads on your blog & you will start making money.